NCPlyn/E46-Instrument-cluster-ESP8266/README.md

 # E46-Instrument-cluster-ESP8266
 - E46 Instrumental cluster controlled with ESP8266 over WiFi UDP game telemetry
+- If wanted, I'm willing to make plug&play PCB with ESP32-S2 that will plug into the cluster connector, also with ability to control over serial/USB
+- I'm not planning to implement this into SimHub custom hardware, if you want to, you can do it yourself and you're free to source from this code **OR** you can simply fordward the UDP data in SimHub configuration to the ESP
 ## Working games:
 - Any Forza game (port: 8080)
-- BeamNG.drive /OutGauge protocol (port: 8000)
+- BeamNG.drive / OutGauge protocol (port: 8000)
-## Future to work games:
+  ### Future to work games:
   - ETS2
+  - Assetto Corsa
-- Suggest more or make pull request
+  - ...or make pull request with needed code
-## Working:
+## Working instrument functions:
 - Handbrake/parkbrake engagement
 - Traction control light
 - Blinkers, highbeam